arielgabbay/tau-0368.3539/README.md

 pytest --dist=load -n <num_of_processes> tests/
 ```

-The test runs the solution attack script for each stage for all groups, according to the configuration it reads from the various files in the project.
+The test runs the solution attack script for each stage, according to the configuration it reads from the various files in the project.
 Run the tests after running `build.sh` and `run.sh`, where all containers are run locally (or run them non-locally and modify the script so it runs attack scripts with a different server address).

 Note that `pytest` and `pytest-xdist` are not included in the `requirements.txt` file, so if you're using the project's `virtualenv`, you'll need to `pip install` them.